Charelk2/Flinkdink2/README.md

 npm run dev
 ```

 Tailwind CSS is processed with `@tailwindcss/postcss`.
-If you encounter a build
+If you see a build error
-error about unknown utility classes (for example `bg-orange-500`), verify the
+about unknown utilities (for example `bg-orange-500`), make sure the plugin is
-plugin is installed and listed in `postcss.config.js`.
-Custom styles that use
+installed and listed in `postcss.config.js`.
+When a particular utility still
-`@apply` should be wrapped in a `@layer` block so Tailwind can register the
+fails to apply, replace it with an equivalent CSS declaration inside a `@layer`
-utilities correctly.
+block.

 Lint the code with ESLint: